 The Scientific Objectives (of the PhD project)

-Common to all projects is that the students will take part in a larger team, which will design and construct a new BEC experiment.
-The new BEC machine will be largely based on our existing two experiments and will share much of its infrastructure (cooling, laser-light, electronic control).
-Very interesting design choices will have to be taken based on ongoing theoretical calculations and numerical simulations.
+You and the BEC team will design and construct a brand-new BEC experiment, which will be partially based on our existing two experiments and will share much of its infrastructure (cooling, laser-light, electronic control).
+Very interesting design choices will have to be taken based on ongoing theoretical calculations and numerical simulations. .

 PhD Project 1) (im)perfect Matterwave Lenses: It is well known from classical imaging that parabolic lenses can provide a perfect point-to-point image.
 These lenses are well-known to matterwaves as harmonic traps.
 Compared to optical lenses they have the great advantage of being perfectly smooth (with roughness amplitudes well below the angstrom scale).
 However, Maxwell’s equations put some constraints in terms of aspect ratio and shape, which in turn leads to aberrations in the imaging system.
 Another interesting aspect is the interaction of nano-metric matterwave images with surfaces.

 PhD Project 2) non-linear effects in quantum matter-wave imaging: Matterwaves differ from optical waves in that they interact even in the absence of an external medium.
 On one hand this gives rise to limitations linking the final resolution and the maximum atom-density that can be achieved.
 On the other hand this will give rise to very interesting transient non-linear quantum effects, which can be exploited for example in number-squeezing experiments.